m4tthw-xu/TIW_AWS_Starter_Projects/AWS_DynamoDB/README.md

 In this exercise, you will face a very realistic scenario that will help you...

-1. Learn how to query data from a Dynamo table
+1. Set up local development with Python virtual environments
-2. Practice getting and processing information from tables in Python
+2. Learn how to query data from a Dynamo table
-3. Learn how to make your own Dynamo Table and write to it
+3. Practice getting and processing information in Python

 Before moving on to **The Scenario**, take some time to look through the code in this folder and try to understand what is going on.

 # The Scenario

-Scott wants to find the distribution of scores across all attempts made for the Bambu P1P Online Training Quiz.
+Scott wants to find the distribution of scores across all attempts made for the Bambu P1P Online Training Quiz (for April of 2025).

 You tell him that you can get all the data stored in a DynamoDB table and give him a cool graphic that will show him the distribution.